kshitijzutshi/Algorithms/README.md

 ### Quick Union
 The second implementation of an algorithm for solving the dynamic connectivity problem, called Quick-union.
 This is a so called lazy algorithm, for solving connectivity problem.

+### Union-find Visualizer

+I found this link courtesy to USFCA, which helps in visualizing the find() and union() methods.

 ## Week #5